Co-Lead Excellence through Quality Improvement Project, CMHA Ontario Division

 Program Manager, Excellence through Quality Improvement Project, CMHA Ontario Division

-Ash joined the E-QIP team in December 2018 as Program Coordinator where she supported the team in several key functions including administrative support, financial management, event coordination and booking travel.
+Ash joined the E-QIP team in December 2017 as Program Coordinator where she supported the team in several key functions including administrative support, financial management, event coordination and booking travel.
 Since joining the E-QIP team, Ash has developed a keen interest in Quality Improvement and has gained valuable QI knowledge which she enjoys applying when facilitating E-QIP’s Foundations to QI Program (IDEAS.)
 In addition to overseeing the continued development of the IDEAS program, Ash acts as E-QIP’s communications and social media lead where she enjoys fostering knowledge exchange and spread of QI concepts and tools across the Province through webinars, E-QIP’s online Community of Practice and presenting at conferences.
 As Program Manager, Ash has enjoyed seeing the evolution of QI in the community mental health and addiction sector and looks forward to supporting agencies as they further develop their own QI capacity and achieve better outcomes for the individuals we are honoured to serve.
 Ash graduated from the University of Guelph with an honours degree in psychology and holds a certificate in human resources management from George Brown College.
 She is currently pursuing her project management professional (PMP) professional certification.
-Ash lives in downtown Toronto with her wife and two dogs, Kevin and Homer.
-In her free time she enjoys cooking and spending quality time with friends and family, particularly at the cottage!
+Ash lives in Mimico with her wife and two dogs, Kevin and Homer.
+In her free time she enjoys cooking, paddle boarding and campfires at the trailer.

-Program Manager, Excellence through Quality Improvement Project, Addictions and Mental Health Ontario (AMHO)
+Program Coordinator, Excellence through Quality Improvement Project, Addictions and Mental Health Ontario (AMHO)

 Laura Daly-Trottier, delivers Quality Improvement Coaching through the Excellence through Quality Improvement Project (E-QIP).
 Since October 2016 Laura has delivered coaching to member organizations in the Mental Health and Addictions sector throughout the province of Ontario to increase the capacity for Quality Improvement.
 Laura knows firsthand the importance of using a structured approach to Quality Improvement as well as recognizing that each initiative is unique with its own set of values and purpose.